Understanding the Interface

 Support

 Need help or have feedback for us?
-Visit our blog, submit or upvote feature requests, or join our user communities to get feedback and learn from others.
+Visit our blog, read our dedicated documentation, submit or upvote feature requests, or join our ProtoPioneers community to learn from other ProtoPie users.

 1. Layer Panel

-The layer panel lists all layers in a scene based on their hierarchy.
+The layer panel provides an overview of all the layers within the active scene, organized based on their hierarchy.
 Learn more about how scenes work.

-Layers from Figma, Sketch, or Adobe XD are imported with the same hierarchy they have in the original design file.
+When importing designs from Figma, Sketch, or Adobe XD, the layer hierarchy remains intact, preserving the structure from the original design file.
 Learn more about importing your designs.

 2. Scene Panel